What is the evidence that stem cell treatment is safe?

 Before stem-cell therapy can be administered, patients must be formally assessed by one of the clinics’ doctors.

-This may include an X-ray and MRI scan.
+This will include an X-ray and MRI scan.
 Conservative management of the patient’s condition will be maximised and only if the patient continues to have symptoms, their condition is suitable and fits within the accepted ethical guidelines for stem-cell therapy will stem-cell therapy be offered.

 What is Involved ?